Mescaline Addiction and Abuse

 Under the Controlled Substances Act, mescaline and peyote are Schedule I controlled substances, meaning that the United States federal government regards them as high-risk drugs with no legitimate medical purpose.
 Using and possessing mescaline or peyote are crimes for which Americans may be sentenced to pay six-figure fines and serve many years in prison.

 Mescaline is not a new drug.
 In fact, peyote has been used in the Americas for hundreds of years.
 The Aztecs in Mexico revered peyote as a sacred plant which gave them access to the spirit world.
 Even today, many Native American groups consider peyote to be an essential component of their spiritual traditions.
 Although peyote is a Schedule I controlled substance, the Supreme Court has ruled that the government must allow adherents of certain Native American spiritual groups to use peyote as part of their religion.
 Therefore, peyote as a religious object is legal to use and possess in specific cases.
 Even though peyote is illegal in Mexico, the Mexican government does ensure access to harvesting the cactus for several recognized Native American tribes who require peyote to preserve their culture.
-However, most Mexicans and all tourists visiting Mexico are forbidden from harvesting peyote.
+However, the Mexican government forbids most Mexicans and all tourists visiting the country from harvesting peyote.